tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

-Below is the state retrieved for a TE tunnel from source 192.0.2.1 to 192.0.2.5 with primary, secondary, reverse, and secondary reverse paths as shown in {{AppFig-Topo2}}.
+Below is the state retrieved for a TE tunnel that is setup from ingress node A (192.0.2.1) to egress node E (192.0.2.5) with primary, secondary, reverse, and secondary reverse paths as shown in {{AppFig-Topo2}}.

 ~~~
 {